openmsi/openmsistream_short_course/cheat_sheets/01_setup_for_activities.md

 Next we'll install the "libsodium" dependency using the Conda package manager.
 Type:

-    conda install -c anaconda libsodium
+    conda install -c anaconda libsodium -y

-and hit enter when prompted until it completes.
+and allow the installtion to completes.

-### MAC ONLY: Install librdkafka
+### Install librdkafka (MAC ONLY)

 If you're working on a Mac system, you'll need a *system-wide* install of librdkafka.
 The easiest way to install librdkafka is to use the "homebrew" package manager.
 You can find instructions for installing homebrew [here](https://brew.sh/).
 With homebrew installed, you can install librdkafka by typing: